OracularIS/mocaclient/docs/advance-operations.md

 - In the Report Preview window, you will see a list of available reports.

-- Select the report you wish to view by clicking on it from the list.
+- Select the report you wish to view by clicking on it.

 - If the report requires parameters (e.g., date range, document ID, or user input), fill in the necessary values in the designated fields.